The Duerden Website

 Duerdens Yard - in Colne

-I also know of a Duerden Street in Clayton Victoria, Australia.
+Even a Duerden Street in Clayton Victoria, Australia

 The so-called crest of the Duerden Name